"Verily, this is fasting and prayer, or in other words, rejoicing and prayer."

 16 Moreover when ye fast, be not, as the hypocrites, of a sad countenance: for they disfigure their faces, that they may appear unto men to fast.
 Verily I say unto you, They have their reward.17 But thou, when thou fastest, anoint thine head, and wash thy face;18 That thou appear not unto men to fast, but unto thy Father which is in secret: and thy Father, which seeth in secret, shall reward thee openly. - Matthew 6:16-18

-Christ did never said anything on rejoicing, yes I would agree, but obviously he meant to never show it in a sad countenance.
-The Gospel Christ taught along with the principles of sacrifice were simply the sweetest fruit that Lehi felt rejoicing after eating.
-The Law of Sacrifice is not actually a burden or perhaps the opposite of Joy, rather it was meant to help us understand the Joy of Love and Care for others and for our spiritual welfare.
-It is a matter of Perspective to those who understood its importance.
+Christ never said anything about rejoicing, yes, I would agree, but obviously, he meant to never show it in a sad countenance.
+The Gospel Christ taught, along with the principles of sacrifice, was simply the sweetest fruit that Lehi felt rejoicing after eating.
+The Law of Sacrifice is not actually a burden or perhaps the opposite of Joy; rather, it was meant to help us understand the Joy of Love and Care for others and for our spiritual welfare.
+It is a matter of Perspective to those who understand its importance.

-Some time ago during a talk that I made in a ward that I currently served in Bulawen.
+Some time ago, during a talk that I made in a ward that I currently serve in Bulawen.
 I made this little statement about sacrifice and perspective.
-I said, that to some "Going on Church on Sunday is a big Sacrifice.
-Yes it may, to some who travelled a long ride in an empty pocket, or maybe to some who had works on Sundays rather spending an hour for a sacrament meeting.
-It may be a sacrifice for them, but to those who understand the gospel and their covenants, it is a blessings filled with Joy and Happiness.
-Those sacrifices where just it seems like a normal routines, and it's a matter of one's personal perspective."
-Same goes that applies to each principles such as Fasting and Prayer, so it's your personal choices in viewing it as a burden or a blessing.
+I said that to some, "Going to Church on Sunday is a big Sacrifice.
+Yes, it may, to some who travelled a long ride in an empty pocket, or maybe to some who had work on Sundays rather than spending an hour for a sacrament meeting.
+It may be a sacrifice for them, but to those who understand the gospel and their covenants, it is a blessing filled with Joy and Happiness.
+Those sacrifices were just it seems like a normal routine, and it's a matter of one's personal perspective."
+The same principle applies, such as Fasting and Prayer, so yes, it's your personal choice in viewing it as a burden or a blessing.

 We observe that in the scriptures, fasting almost always is linked with prayer.
 Without prayer, fasting is not complete fasting; it’s simply going hungry.
 If we want our fasting to be more than just going without eating, we must lift our hearts, our minds, and our voices in communion with our Heavenly Father.
 Fasting, coupled with mighty prayer, is powerful.
 It can fill our minds with the revelations of the Spirit.
 It can strengthen us against times of temptation.